Food Waste - new kerbside collection service

 Yes please

-• fruit and vegetables - including peelings
+• fruit and vegetables, including peelings

-• fish, meat and bones
+• meat or fish, including bones

-• tea bags and coffee grounds
+• tea leaves, tea bags and coffee grounds

 No thanks